-I ran a business for over 30 years, and I learned the importance of training my staff to know how to answer the phone and how to handle telephone conversations in a businesslike manner.
+I ran a business for over 35 years, and I learned the importance of training my staff to know how to answer the phone and handle telephone conversations in a businesslike manner.

 You don't want your personnel to answer with a long drawn out spiel.
-But you may have a preference of what the welcoming introduction should be.
+But you may have a preference for what the welcoming introduction should be.

-In some cases you may want your employees to state their name, or maybe the name of the specific department.
+In some cases, you may want your employees to state their name or the name of the specific department.
 Such as "This is the accounting department.
 How may I help you?"

-It's important to instruct your personnel how to properly answer your business phone so that everyone puts out the same message with a certain amount of consistency.
-Even part timers you hire should be included with the training.
+Be sure to instruct your personnel on professionally answering your business phone so that everyone puts out the same message consistently.
+Even part-timers you hire should be included with that training.

 Be Prepared to Take Notes